End3r6/URPUnderwaterEffects/README.md

 any of the additional effects shown.
 Set the Horizon Line Texture render pass event to before post processing and set the additional effect's render pass events to before post processing.
 Make sure that the horizon texture pass is the first pass called.
 It should work after that.

+Make sure that your water plane has the HorizonLineDraw layer (case sensitive).

 If you are using hlsl (urp shader code), make sure your shader has the following snippet in the pass or subshader blocks.

 ```hlsl